raul1991/monito/README.md

 # Monito #

-It monitors the servers that you provide it using a config file and reports the users that are currently logged in it.
+It monitors the servers on a network using a config file and reports the users that are currently logged in it.

 ### What is this repository for? ###